GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_CHANNEL_PROPERTIES {#channel-properties-frame}

-An MC_CHANNEL_PROPERTIES frame (type=TBD-01) is sent from server to client, either with the unicast connection or in an existing joined multicast channel.
+An MC_CHANNEL_KEY frame (type=TBD-01) is sent from server to client, either with the unicast connection or in an existing joined multicast channel.
-The MC_CHANNEL_PROPERTIES frame consists of the properties of a channel that are mutable and might change during the course of its lifetime.
+The MC_CHANNEL_KEY frame contains updates to

-A server can send an update to a prior MC_CHANNEL_PROPERTIES frame with a new sequence number increased by one.
+A server can send an update to a prior MC_CHANNEL_KEY frame with a new sequence number increased by one.

-It is RECOMMENDED that servers send regular updates to the MC_CHANNEL_PROPERTIES.
+It is RECOMMENDED that servers send regular key updates.

-MC_CHANNEL_PROPERTIES frames are formatted as shown in {{fig-mc-channel-properties-format}}.
+MC_CHANNEL_KEY frames are formatted as shown in {{fig-mc-channel-key-format}}.

 ~~~
-MC_CHANNEL_PROPERTIES Frame {
+MC_CHANNEL_KEY Frame {
   Type (i) = TBD-01 (experiments use 0xff3e801),
   ID Length (8),
   Channel ID (8..160),
-  Properties Sequence Number (i),
+  Key Sequence Number (i),
   From Packet Number (i),
   Key Length (i),
-  Key (..),
+  Key (..)
-  Max Rate (i),
-  Max Idle Time (i),
-  ACK Bundle Size (i)
 }
 ~~~
-{: #fig-mc-channel-properties-format title="MC_CHANNEL_PROPERTIES Frame Format"}
+{: #fig-mc-channel-key-format title="MC_CHANNEL_KEY Frame Format"}

 MC_CHANNEL_PROPERTIES frames contain the following fields:

   * ID Length: The length in bytes of the Channel ID field.
   * Channel ID: The channel ID for the channel associated with this frame.
-  * Properties Sequence Number: Increases by 1 each time the properties for the channel are changed by the server.
-The client tracks the sequence number of the MC_CHANNEL_PROPERTIES frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
+  * Key Sequence Number: Increases by 1 each time the key for the channel is changed by the server.
+The client tracks the sequence number of the MC_CHANNEL_KEY frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
+If there is a gap in sequence numbers due to reordering or retransmission of packets, the client MUST apply the key contained in such frames as if they arrived in order.
   * From Packet Number: The values in this MC_CHANNEL_PROPERTIES frame apply only to packets starting at From Packet Number and continuing until they are overwritten by a new MC_CHANNEL_PROPERTIES frame with a higher From Packet Number.
   * Key Length: Provides the length of the Key field.
 It MUST match a valid key length for the AEAD Algorithm from the MC_CHANNEL_ANNOUNCE frame for this channel.
   * Key: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}, with length given by Key Length.